Pomonok, Queens: Health

 The nearest hospitals are Queens Hospital Center and New York–Presbyterian Hospital Queens.

 Education

-Nearby are major facilities such as Queens College, St. John's University, Touro College, Rabbinical Seminary of America, and many public and private schools.
-CUNY Law School, formerly in this area, moved to the Long Island City neighborhood of Queens in May 2012.
+Nearby are major facilities such as CUNY Queens College, St. John's University, Touro College, Rabbinical Seminary of America along with various public and private schools.
+The CUNY Law School, formerly in the area, moved to the Long Island City neighborhood in May of 2012.

-Queens Public Library has a branch in Pomonok.
+Queens Public Library has a branch in Pomonok, within the Local 3 Union Building in the Electchester complex.

+Community

+Onsite of Pomonok Houses is the Pomonok Community Center (PCC), operated by Queens Community House.
+It hosts a senior center, after school program, and, in the summer months, a camp and teen program.